Appdynamics/aws-dynamodb-monitoring-extension/README.md

      ```
      metricPrefix: "Server|Component:100|Custom Metrics|AWS DynamoDB|"
      ```
 2. Provide accessKey(required) and secretKey(required) of AWS account(s), also provide displayAccountName(any name that represents your account) and regions(required).
-If you are running this extension inside an EC2 instance which has IAM profile configured then you awsAccessKey and awsSecretKey can be kept empty, extension will use IAM profile to authenticate.
+If you are running this extension inside an EC2 instance which has IAM profile configured then awsAccessKey and awsSecretKey can be kept empty, extension will use IAM profile to authenticate.
    ```
    accounts:
      - awsAccessKey: "XXXXXXXX1"